jladdjr/plover-ninja/README.md

 * **All Plover Ninja data remains local.**
 * Your `ninja.db` database is created with user-only read, write, and execute permissions.

-## Known limitations

-* When entering a command, each word in the command must be entered using a single stroke.